x64dbg/docs/introduction/Expressions.rst

 Expressions
 ===========

 The debugger allows usage of basic expressions.
-Just type an expression in the command window and the result will be displayed in the console.
-Apart from calculations, it allows quick variable changes using a C-like syntax.
+Apart from calculations, it allows variable assignment using a C-like syntax.
+You can play around with expressions by typing them in the command bar, or using the calculator (`Help -> Calculator` menu).

 -----
 Input